edsu/inkdroid.org/_posts/2021-08-20-twarc-hashtags.md

 three columns: `tweet id`, `created`, and `hashtag`.
 This allows for easy counting (using SQL) but also for a bit more manipulation.

-For example, if you would like to see the hashtags grouped over time, for example by month, you can:
+For example, if you would like to see the hashtags grouped by month you
+can:

 ```bash
 twarc2 hashtags tweets.jsonl hashtags.csv --group month